monkeyraptor/compare_2_arrays/README.md

  > If there's **no same element** found, the `difference` property will consist of all the 2 arrays elements, and the `same_elements` property will have empty array `[]`.

 - For invalid input, it will generate **error** `string` for each object property.

+## Additional script for removing duplicates in each array

+You can also use [`remove duplicates`](https://github.com/monkeyraptor/remove_duplicates) to remove duplications in both arrays before they are compared.
+Depends your needs though.